 The aftermath of a wild brawl between the Washington Nationals and San Francisco Giants was just as crazy as the start.

-San Francisco Giants pitcher Hunter Strickland — now with the Washington Nationals — hit All-Star outfielder Bryce Harper, who was still with the Nats at the time, with a 98-mph fastball on his right hip.
+San Francisco Giants reliever Hunter Strickland — who won his second World Series ring with the Nationals — hit All-Star outfielder Bryce Harper, still with the Nats at the time, with a 98-mph fastball on his right hip.
 That set off a wild scene in the eighth inning in which both players threw punches with bad intentions.
-As the Nats slugger charged the mound, his terrible helmet throw landed no where near Strickland, which gets forgotten after he lands a right hand on the ex-Giants reliever’s chin.
+As the Nats slugger charged the mound, his terrible helmet throw landed no where near Strickland, which gets forgotten after he lands a right hand on the ex-Giants reliever's chin.

 Lost in the melee, San Francisco pitcher Jeff Samardzija joined the fray and banged heads with his teammate, outfielder Michael Morse.
 The collision was so violent that Morse suffered a concussion and was forced to the 7-day DL.